Best Betta Fish Plants

 7. Eelgrass, Tape Grass or Vallis (Vallisneria)

 Vallisneria is very adaptable and can sustain a wide range of tank conditions.
 It grows best under high light intensity but can also do well under moderate light conditions with a slightly slower growth rate.
 I’ve found that Vallisneria does well when planted in a substrate with iron-rich fertilizer.
 In my tank, I use plain gravel with occasional doses of liquid fertilizer, which has led to lush, healthy growth.
 It tolerates many water conditions, making it suitable for betta fish tanks.
-It flourishes in temperatures between 68-82°F (20-28°C) and prefers pH levels between 6.0 and 8.0, not accepting acidic water conditions.
+The plant flourishes in temperatures between 68-82°F (20-28°C) and prefers pH levels between 6.0 and 8.0, not accepting acidic water conditions.

 It improves water quality by absorbing surplus nutrients, making it ideal for any aquarium setup.